zeuslawyer/microservices-architecture-course/project1/README.md

 - from inside the folder which has the `Dockerfile` image, run `docker build .` After building the terminal will show `Succesfully built <<some image id>>`.
 Copy that id and do `docker run <<image id>>`.
 - to build with a name (aka tag) for the image, run `docker build -t zeuslawyer/<< project-name >>:latest .` With that we can generate the container with `docker run zeuslawyer/<< project-name >>`
 - the `Dockerfile` will have some basics commands like `FROM`, `RUN` and `CMD`. `FROM` indicates which docker "base image" to use. `RUN` issues the command we want to run while creating the docker image. `CMD` specifies what should be executed when the image is used to spawn a container.
+- to use an existing container, modify its filesystem and contents, and then generate an image out of that (usually its image -> container, but this is container -> modify -> image) we run the following: `docker commit -c 'CMD["<< override command that usually goes into Dockerfile >>"]' << container id >>`.
+So that is something like `docker commit -c 'CMD["redis-server"]' f70734b6a266`.
+That generates a new image, which you can then run with `docker run <...>`.

 #### `container terminal/shell access`